crrivero/ImpactNegativeTriples/README.md

 # ImpactNegativeTriples
-Source code of the CIKM'20 paper: The Impact of Negative Triple Generation Strategies and Anomalies on Knowledge Graph Completion (TODO: Add DOI).
+Source code of the CIKM'20 paper: The Impact of Negative Triple Generation Strategies and Anomalies on Knowledge Graph Completion (https://doi.org/10.1145/3340531.3412023).

 A significant part of the code was borrowed from OpenKE (https://github.com/thunlp/OpenKE/).
 We have refactored several methods and included several strategies for generating negative triples.